strongloop/strongloop.com2/_posts/2019-02-27-watch-meetup-quickly-build-apis-with-loopback.md

 - [Biniam Admikew](https://twitter.com/badmikew) demonstrated how how easy it is to expose REST API from your database with just a few steps.

 - [Jamil Spain](https://twitter.com/iamjamilspain) provided an additional demo while also taking care of capturing the meetup on video.
-(Note: The demo video is not yet available).

 You can view each videos on our YouTube channel playlist [here](https://www.youtube.com/playlist?list=PL2I5I38o2kSCPCIxd8IjzYAMZnxcy3BYo).